Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 "It’s fine.
 The last few days kinda drove home to me what’s *really* important in my life," Allison replied.
 She scooted up closer and cuddled them both.
 "Bein’ a pioneering deep space explorer is cool an’ all?
 But I want *you.* And I wanna be a mom again.
 I’m ready this time."

-"…That will make Singer happy," Julian observed.
+"...That will make Singer happy," Julian observed.
 "Woulda made Vemet happy, too."

 "We still have the region to explore, and I bet the Group won’t let us go without at least another tour.
 We don’t need to figure it all out right away."

-"Lots of study time…" Julian mused.
+"Lots of study time..."
+Julian mused.

 "Face it, there’s a lifetime of things to do on Akyawentuo.
 I guarantee we won’t be bored."